dotlang/language/doc/Enhancements.md

 N - predicate dispatch: dispatch a method call based on a predicate (a condition which is checked).
 This is what we have with custom types.
 Extending it any further will make language too slow.

+N - How are we going to handle `x<y` where type of x and y is non primitive?
+Can developer customize this operator?
+By writing a method for example?

+N - when we see `f(...)` how do we know if `f` is a function or a lambda?
+Perl does this by prefixing all variables: `$var`.
+Naming can be another option.
+`func add(x: int, check: func(int)->int) -> { check(10) }`

+N - what is the relation between any and exception? exception must be some kind of any.
+Because it is just a tuple.

 ? - How can we handle templates efficiently with types?
 About using customt types for generics:
 ```